RISkylollipop/nodeapp/README.md

-WEBSITE UPLOAD COMPLETED
+WEBSITE UPLOAD COMPLETED AND LIVE ON https://medic-health.onrender.com/ MEDICS TELEMEDICINE
-My first Node website

 I just added almost all the Pages and added authentication for each Page like Dashboards.